skyurij/Energy-efficient_dialogue_via_phase_control./README.md

 The method reduces turbulence, stabilizes long multi-turn conversations, and offers a pathway<br>
 to scalable, phase-controlled dialogue management for future LLMs.

+Graph Notation

+The following notations are used throughout all figures and plots in this repository:

+Δφ (Delta-phi) — semantic phase misalignment between the user and the model.

+E — energy required to reduce Δφ during dialogue alignment.

+dE — first derivative of energy, reflecting the rate of energy change.

+d²E — second derivative of energy, indicating curvature and phase-transition points.

+ER (Energy-Reduction Mode) — phase-stabilized mode of dialogue, activated <br> when the system reduces energy expenditure by exploiting Δφ–d²E coupling.

+Normal — baseline dialogue mode, without energy optimization or phase stabilization.

+These conventions allow consistent interpretation of all Δφ–E–dE–d²E trajectories, <br>  standing-wave patterns, and phase portraits presented in the repository.

 ```
 phase-phase-control/
 │